12 of the Coolest McDonald’s Locations Around the World

 McDonald’s of the Future

 Is this building an art museum?
 A bank?
 A laboratory where scientists are creating flying cars and teleportation devices?
 No. It is a McDonald’s in Batumi, Georgia, designed by Harvard graduate Giorgi Khmaladz.
 Its 460 glass panels give customers a clear view of the reflecting pool as they eat.
 Plus, there’s an upper level with an open-air patio.
 We’re definitely loving that.
-Don’t miss these secrets McDonald’s employees won’t tell you.
+Now that you’re craving fries and a Big Mac, learn about these secrets McDonald’s employees won’t tell you.